Welcome! We're glad you're here!

 HOW TO APPLY

 Application for US trainings only.
-For all other trainings, please contact your local training organizer.
-How to Apply for the Professional Training Program
+For all other trainings, contact your local training organizer.

-- Submit our Application for the three-year Somatic Experiencing® Professional Training Program
+- Submit your application for the SE Professional Training Program

 - Attach your updated professional resume in the application

 Only complete applications with an updated professional resume and a signed Student Informed Consent will be processed and considered for admission.
-If you are having application technical difficulties, please contact: email@example.com .
+If you are having application technical difficulties, please refer to our contact page.
 Please note: If your first choice of training is on a waitlist we encourage you to still apply.